 While these fixed-income financial products are not publicly traded, the Company estimated that their fair value approximate their amortized costs considering their short term maturities and high credit quality.
 The Group reviews its held-to-maturity investments for OTTI based on specific identification.
 No OTTI loss was recognized for the years ended May 31, 2012, 2013 and 2014.

 Short-term investments consisted of the following:

-As of May 31,
+As of M As of May 31,

-201 2013 201
+2013 2014

-US \$ US\$
+US\$ US\$

-Held-to-maturity investments 504, 952 643,410
+Held-to-maturity investments 504,952 643,410

 7. INVENTORY

 Inventory consisted of the following: